rtbrick/bngblaster/docs/_sources/routing/isis.rst.txt

 Adjacencies
 ~~~~~~~~~~~

-The BNG Blaster supports P2P adjacencies with 3-way-handshake only.
+The BNG Blaster supports broadcast and P2P (default) adjacencies with 3-way-handshake only.

 ``$ sudo bngblaster-cli run.sock isis-adjacencies``